UKCloud/documentation/articles/azure/azs-how-create-vm-from-snapshot-portal.md

     ![Disks blade - Add](images/azs-browser-disks-list-add.png)

-3. In the *Create managed disk* blade, enter the following information:
+3. In the *Create a managed disk* blade, enter the following information:

     - **Subscription** - This will be your UKCloud for Microsoft Azure subscription.